-Employers don't have the luxury to pay their workers whenever or however they please -- they are bound by certain federal and state laws.
-If your paycheck is late, it could effect your ability to pay bills and could cause a chain reaction of unfortunate events.
-Protect your rights with a free legal evaluation of your situation by an employment law attorney.
+Employers don't have the luxury to pay their workers whenever or however they please -- they're bound by certain federal and state laws.
+If your paycheck is late, it could affect your ability to pay bills and could cause a chain reaction of unfortunate events.
+Protect your rights by consulting with an experienced employment attorney near you.